Royal Rumble 2026 recap

 • For those times you want to eat out, seek out cheaper options such as Wendy’s or Del Taco, or better yet, seek out places you may not have where you live.
 Yelp and Google Maps are your friend!

-• While I recommend finding affordable food options, I also encourage having at least one good meal at a proper sit down restaurant (more if you can afford it, this is a vacation, after all).
+• While I recommend affordable food options, I also encourage having at least one good meal at a proper sit down restaurant (more if you can afford it, this is a much needed vacation, after all).

-• In between meals, carry around granola bars and maybe even some fruit like a banana or an apple for a quick snack to tide you over.
+• In between meals, carry around granola bars and maybe even some fruit like a banana or an apple for a quick snack to tide you over between full meals.

-• Try to stay away from soft drinks and energy drinks, those will dehydrate you quicker.
+• Try to stay away from soft drinks and energy drinks as much as possible, those will dehydrate you quicker.
 Water and Gatorade are better thirst quenching options and most convention centers and hotels have refill stations where you can refill your bottle.

 One shower a day: For the love of all that is good and for the sake of your fellow con-goers, take a few minutes out of your day to shower and clean up.
 If you are a cos-player making multiple costume changes, wearing a heavy costume or just sweat a lot sometimes a second or third shower might be necessary.
 Trust me, you’ll feel better and other attendees that won’t have to worry about another case of con funk will thank you.
-No one should be able to smell you coming from across the hall!
+No one should be able to smell you coming from across the hall; Lord knows I’ve come across some particularly rank attendees in the past!

 As far as the convention itself, planning goes a long way in terms of events happening at the con.
 With smaller cons it’s easier to see a lot of things on the schedule, but a larger convention like Anime Expo is a different animal entirely.
 The larger the con, the more going on at any time and the more schedule conflicts there will be, so unless you can clone yourself multiple times, you won’t be able to see everything.
 When you get the program guide or download the con’s online schedule online through their own app or a platform like Guidebook, take a look at the panels and events to see what you want to attend and brush up on the convention and venue policies.
 Panels get shifted or cancelled or you come across something else you want to see, so allow some flexibility in your own schedule.
 I speak from experience as someone who used to pack their schedule full each day and find myself stressing about getting to a panel or cosplay gathering to the point it felt like a chore (it’s supposed to be a vacation, remember).
 It’s also a good idea if you can to walk around the convention facilities before the convention begins to get an idea where all the programming and convention events are held so you aren’t running around frantically when trying to get to a panel or a gathering.